 |1 April 2017 to 31 March 2018||103|

-Under the AMA, the first company that reports its involvement in a cartel violation to the JFTC before a dawn raid is entitled to full exemption from administrative surcharges (article 7-2, paragraph 10 of the AMA).
+The leniency system was also amended by the 2019 amendment to the AMA, which will come into effect in 2020; however, under the current AMA, the first company that reports its involvement in a cartel violation to the JFTC before a dawn raid is entitled to full exemption from administrative surcharges (article 7-2, paragraph 10 of the AMA).
 The second company to report before a dawn raid is entitled to a 50 per cent reduction of administrative surcharges, and the third, fourth and fifth companies to report before a dawn raid are each entitled to a 30 per cent reduction (article 7-2, paragraph 11 of the AMA).
 Even after a dawn raid, all companies that turn themselves in are entitled to a 30 per cent reduction of administrative surcharges as long as they are the fifth or earlier among both companies that self-reported before the dawn raid and companies that self-reported after the dawn raid, and the third or earlier among companies that self-reported after the dawn raid (article 7-2, paragraph 12 of the AMA).
 Application for leniency after a dawn raid is permitted only within 20 business days after the dawn raid.
 In practice, five of the available positions for leniency often become occupied on the same day as the raid or by the next day at the latest.

 Leniency applications must be filed by using a form prepared by the JFTC.
 Form 1 is for applicants before a dawn raid, which shall be supplemented by Form 2, and Form 3 is for applicants after a dawn raid.